navDataEng/sql-qa-collection/README.md

 Welcome to the **SQL QA Collection** repository!

-This project gathers a variety of SQL questions and their solutions from multiple sources.
+This repo gathers a variety of SQL questions and their solutions from multiple sources.

-It serves as a resource for learning, practicing, and reviewing SQL concepts through real-world examples.
+It serves as a resource for learning, practicing, and reviewing SQL concepts through Questions.

 ## [DataExpert.io](DataExpert.io/README.md)